-This paper presents our approach to virtual mentorship in PERLS, with a particular focus on describing how PERLS generates explainable recommendations appropriate for self-directed learning in informal learning settings.
-We first describe the PERLS application, and the process model of self-regulated learning (SRL) it uses to represent and track individual learning trajectories.
-We then describe how recommendation candidates are generated, ranked, and tagged with explanations.
-We conclude with a brief overview of field studies evaluating user response to PERLS recommendations.
+This paper presents our approach to virtual mentorship in PERLS, with a particular focus on the problem of recommending content in self-directed, informal learning settings.
+We first present the PERLS application, including a model of self-regulated learning (SRL) that PERLS uses to represent and track individual learning trajectories.
+We then describe our approach to content recommendation that requires consideration a variety of factors, including the learner's topic interests, SRL stage for each high-interest topic, active learning goals, and situational context.
+We discuss three key concepts in our approach: topic interest as a basis for generating candidate recommendations, the notion of value propositions driving recommendations, and the different factors required for determining recommendation strength.
+We conclude with a brief discussion of the field studies that we are currently conducting in three real-world applications.